 The untouched beauty of the beaches in Lunenburg Region almost defies description.
 Whether you want to swim, search for shells, or enjoy the surf, you’ll have your pick of beaches to explore.
 Prefer nature walks and bird-watching?
 We’ve got those too!
 Invigorating sea air, a symphony of crashing waves, miles of sand just waiting for strolling hand-in-hand, heart-stirring views—our beaches must be seen to be believed.

 Cherry Hill Beach offers a direct route to happiness via its empty curve of fine grey sand, exposed water and endless sky.
 A wonderful beach for surfers or a nice place to walk on the rocks and enjoy an afternoon.
 This beach is located off the 331 Highway in the community of Cherry Hill.
-Directions: Turn left at the firehall.
+Directions: Turn at the firehall.
 Beach access isn’t marked.

 Whether you want to swim, search for sea shells, or just spend the day relaxing in the sun, Rissers Beach Provincial Park offers every kind of recreational opportunity available at the seaside.
 Some of the features of the park include a kilometre long white sand beach and a boardwalk along an inland marsh.
 Directions to Risser’s Beach are scenic.
 From the Town of Bridgewater follow King Street South which is Route 331 for 25 minutes.
 You will be following the beautiful LaHave River the whole…